roy-sumon/chat-app-django/TESTING_GUIDE.md

 ### **Test 3: Debug Button**
 ```
-1. Click the 🐛 button
+1. Click the debug button
 2. Check console for debug information
 3. A test message should be sent automatically
 4. Verify all connection details are correct